jonasschen/jonasschen/README.md

 # Hi, I'm Jonas Schen 😎

 ### 🚀 About Me
+I believe I have strong skills in understanding and solving problems that are both challenging and meaningful—always striving to find simple solutions to complex issues.<br>
-I’m passionate about solving meaningful and complex problems with simple, elegant solutions.
+I'm also passionate about my family and photography.<br>
-Beyond technology, I’m dedicated to my family, love photography, and enjoy sharing knowledge about cutting-edge innovations.
+I'm a friendly and down-to-earth person who enjoys sharing knowledge and exchanging ideas about cutting-edge technologies.<br>

 - 🌟 **Self-motivated & self-taught**
 - 🧘 Calm under pressure